Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Buffalo's games this season have gone over 50 points four of nine times.
+- Buffalo and its opponents have gone over the current 49.5-point total in four of nine games (44.4%) this season.

-- In 40% of Indianapolis' games this season (4/10), the teams combined to score more than Sunday's total of 50.
+- Indianapolis has combined with its opponents to score more than 49.5 points in four of 10 games this season.

-- The combined points per game average of the two teams, 57.9, is 7.9 points greater than Sunday's over/under.
+- The two teams combine to average 57.9 points per game, 8.4 more than the total in this contest.

 Bills stats and trends

+- In Buffalo's nine games this season, it has six wins against the spread.

-- This season, the Bills have an against the spread record of 4-1 in their five games as a favorite of 7 points or more.
+- The Bills have an ATS record of 4-1 in their five games as a favorite of 7 points or more so far this season.

-- Buffalo's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Buffalo is 6-1 against the spread and 6-1 overall in games when it scores more than 23.0 points.
+- When Buffalo puts up more than 23.0 points, it is 6-1 against the spread and 6-1 overall.

-- Buffalo is 4-2 against the spread and 4-2 overall when the team totals more than 363.6 yards.
+- When Buffalo picks up more than 363.6 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Bills have 10 turnovers, 11 fewer than the Colts have takeaways (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Colts.